hwayne/alloydocs/language/sets-and-relations.rst

 In our case with Users and Groups, ``belongs_to.~belongs_to`` maps every User to every other user that shares a group.

+.. note:: The operator isn't overloaded; it's the same operator with the same semantics for both ``Set.rel`` and ``rel1.rel2``.

+  .. todo:: more explaining of this better

 .. _[]: